-- 1. Commonwealth Fund-KPMG\Investing in social services as a core strategy for health organizations Developing the business case - 2.
-Academy Health\Paying for Population Health Case Studies on the Health System's Role in Addressing Social Determinants of Health - 3.
-Health Affairs Blog\Defining The Health Care System's Role In Addressing Social Determinants And Population Health\November 17, 2016 - 4.
-AHA\Food Insecurity and the Role of Hospitals - 5.
-AHA\Housing and the Role of Hospitals
+1. Commonwealth Fund-KPMG\Investing in social services as a core strategy for health organizations - Developing the business case 2.
+Academy Health\Paying for Population Health - Case Studies on the Health System's Role in Addressing Social Determinants of Health 3.
+Health Affairs Blog\Defining The Health Care System's Role In Addressing Social Determinants And Population Health\November 17, 2016 4.
+AHA\Food Insecurity and the Role of Hospitals 5.
+AHA\Housing and the Role of Hospitals Be prepared to discuss:

-- a.
-What role does the health system have within a community? vs. within a state or nationally? - b.
-What responsibility does the health system have to address health inequity? - c.
+a.
+What role does the health system have within a community? vs. within a state or nationally? b.
+What responsibility does the health system have to address health inequity? c.
 What opportunities does the health system have to promote health equity through social determinants of health?

-APRIL 10: Changing incentives through payment reform
+Week Ten APRIL 14: Changing incentives through payment reform Readings, materials, and resources: